cydonia999/AddSign_PowerSign_in_PyTorch/README.md

 respectively.

-This repo also has the internal decays(linear, cyclical and restart decays) above (see `sign_decay.py`[(link)](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/opt/python/training/sign_decay.py) for TensorFlow version).
+This repo also has the internal decays(linear, cyclical and restart decays) above (for TensorFlow version see `sign_decay.py`[(link)](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/opt/python/training/sign_decay.py) ).

 These are implemented on top of Pytorch version `0.4.0a0+709fcfd`.

 # Usage

-- When not using internal decay functions, just call them like other optimizers:
+- When not using internal decay functions, just call AddSign or PowerSign like other optimizers:
 ```python
 import torch.optim as optim
 ...